 Retail workers might be subjected to serious injuries when parties other than their employer act negligently or recklessly, increasing the injury risks to everyone in the area.

 In addition, a third-party claim provides extra funds over and above the benefits received through the injured victim’s workers’ compensation claim.

 Filing a Wrongful Death Lawsuit

 All surviving family members who lost a loved one in an accident, event, or violence have a legal right to financial compensation to recover their damages.
 Generally, qualifying family members include the surviving spouse, children, grandchildren, parents, grandparents, siblings, and others.

 A wrongful death lawsuit may be filed against third parties responsible for causing the fatal workplace injury.
-Additionally, the family can file for workers' compensation payments due to the workplace accident, incident, or event that claimed the life of a loved one.
+Additionally, the family can file for workers’ compensation payments due to a workplace accident, incident, or event that claimed the life of a loved one.

 In some cases, the decedent never designated who would serve as their legal representative.
 The judge will appoint a family member, attorney, or others to represent the decedent and the family’s best interests when this occurs.